Color Theory for Outfits: Expert Style Guide 2026

 Best colors: Coral, peach, warm reds, golden yellows, turquoise, warm greens, cream

-Avoid: Cool, muted colors; black near face
+Avoid: Cool, muted colors; black near the face

 Summer: Cool & Muted